Janina Minge: International career

 Minge made her debut for the U-15 national team in April 2013, in an 8–0 win over the Netherlands.
 She made three appearances for the under-16 national team in 2014.
 In 2015, she was the second youngest player in the U-17 national team squad for the European Championship in Iceland where the team reached the semi-finals but were defeated 1–0 by the Swiss selection.
-In May 2016, the team won the 2016 UEFA Women's Under-17 Championship after a penalty shootout against Spain in Belarus.
+In May 2016, the team won the 2016 UEFA Under-17 Championship after a penalty shootout against Spain in Belarus.
 The four Freiburg players in the squad contributed seven of Germany's ten goals at the tournament and two of them, including Minge, successfully converted their kicks in the shootout.